-Emma is an AI-powered self-learning assistant that examines writing styles and helps instructors identify students for whom writing original content is a challenging task.
+Emma is an AI-powered self-learning assistant that examines writing styles and helps instructors identify students for whom writing original content in English is a challenging task.

 Emma’s mission is to hold back contract cheating and boost original thinking among students.
 She verifies the authorship of a student’s paper and tells an instructor whether the paper was written by the particular student.

 Unicheck’s R&D team has been developing a proprietary machine learning technology for several years.
 In 2017, it was first presented by our team and was well-received by the scientific community in Belgium at the International Conference on Applications of Natural Language to Information Systems (the publication can be found here).
 Since then, our team has significantly improved the technology, and now Emma is ready to be launched.

 It is often hard to detect contract cheating in student assignments, and educators have their hands full with manual tasks.
 Emma can streamline the process of authorship verification and paper grading, providing an invaluable expertise and saving a lot of time.

 Emma has her own tab in the Unicheck similarity report to share her assessment of the paper.
 No manuals, no additional tools, no extra buttons.
 Everything happens automatically inside the Unicheck plagiarism checker.